 A relational database is a type of database that stores and provides access to data in tables, and relates data in one table to similar data in another table.

 In a relational database, each table consists of rows and columns.
 Each row represents a record, and each column represents an attribute of the data.
 Think of an Excel spreadsheet — every tab in the file is a table, every row is a record, and every column is an attribute.

-Relational databases have been around a long time, have been used in a broad range of use cases, and remain a popular choice even today because they offer a mature, stable, proven technology that has become increasingly reliable and simple to use.
-You can expect to find them managing data for e-commerce applications, inventory management, payroll, customer data, and more.
+Relational databases have been around since the 1970s, are used in a broad range of use cases, and remain a popular choice even today because they offer a mature, stable, and proven technology You can expect to find them managing data for e-commerce applications, inventory management, payroll, customer data, and more.

 In this article, we’ll explain how relational databases work, discuss their benefits, compare and contrast alternative systems, and describe some more popular systems available today that can handle relational database use cases.

 In the early years of computing, each application typically stored its data in its own unique format.
 Storing data in so many different ways made it difficult to maintain systems and integrate them as needed.
 The relational database model arose as a way to standardize how developers could work consistently with data at a high level while leaving the details of the underlying operations and storage format(s) to the software.

 The relational data model organizes data in tables consisting of rows and columns, which allows RDBMS to efficiently retrieve and combine data from different tables through the use of relational operations.

 The following illustrates how a relational database might keep track of children at a summer camp.
 Each row contains the information for a specific camper, including a unique ID number along with the child’s name, age, and favorite food.